 \section{introduction}

-The ideal class group of a number field $K$ is defined to be the quotient group $J_K / P_K,$ where $J_K$ is the group of fractional ideals of $K$ and $P_K$ is the group of principal fractional ideals of $K.$ It is denoted by $Cl_K.$ It is well known that $Cl_K$ is finite.
-The class number $h_K$ of a number field $K$ is the order of $CL_K.$ The ideal class group is one of the most basic and mysterious objects in algebraic number theory.
-This has drawn the attention of several authors.
-The divisibility properties of the class numbers of number fields play very important role in understanding the structure of the ideal class groups of number fields.
+Let $K$ be a number field.
+The ideal class group $Cl_K$ is defined to be the quotient group $J_K / P_K,$ where $J_K$ is the group of fractional ideals of $K$ and $P_K$ is the group of principal fractional ideals of $K.$ It is well known that $Cl_K$ is finite.
+The class number $h_K$ of a number field $K$ is the order of $Cl_K.$ The ideal class group is one of the most basic and mysterious objects in algebraic number theory.
+The class group has drawn the attention of several authors.
+The divisibility properties of the class number of number fields play a significant role in understanding the structure of the ideal class groups of number fields.
 Cohen-Lenstra heuristics are a set of conjectures about this structure.
-In general, given a positive integer $n,$ there is no formula to find all quadratic number fields whose class numbers are divisible by $n.$ For $n=3,$ these fields were characterized in \cite{KM00}.
-For a given integer $n >1$, the Cohen–Lenstra heuristic \cite{CL} predicts that a positive proportion of imaginary quadratic number fields have class number divisible by $n.$ It has been proved by several authors that for every $n >1,$ there exist infinitely many quadratic number fields whose class number is divisible by $n.$ Refer to ( \cite{YK09}, \cite{IA11}, \cite{HC02}, \cite{CHKP}, \citep{GR},\cite{SL}). \\
+In general, given a positive integer $n,$ there is no characterization to find all quadratic fields whose class numbers are divisible by $n.$ For $n=3,$ these fields were characterized in \cite{KM00}.
+For a given integer $n >1,$ the Cohen-Lenstra heuristic \cite{CL} predicts that the proportion of imaginary quadratic fields with class number divisible by $n$ should be positive.
+It has been proved by several authors that for every $n >1,$ there exist infinitely many quadratic fields whose class number is divisible by $n$ ( \cite{YK09}, \cite{IA11}, \cite{HC02}, \cite{CHKP}, \citep{GR},\cite{SL}).\\